FelixOnline/v2/content/articles/2017-3-3-we-really-need-to-talk-about-eating-disorders.md

 subtitle: >
   Emily-Jane Cramphorn talks about the importance of eating disorder awarenees and how conversation is the only way to tackle the stigma
 date: "2017-03-03 14:50:18 +0000"

-# Attributes from Felix Online V1
-id: "6840"
-old_path: /comment/6840/we-really-need-to-talk-about-eating-disorders
+image: "http://felixonline.co.uk/img/upload/201703031454-felix-Emily Jane Cramphorn.jpg"
+headline: true
+featured: true
+imported: true
 aliases:
  - /comment/6840/we-really-need-to-talk-about-eating-disorders
-imported: true
 comments:

-# Article Taxonomies
 categories:
  - comment
 tags: